Guiorgy/cpp-lru-cache/README.md

    least recently used one */
 lru_cache<std::string, std::string, 3> cache;

+/**Preallocates the necessary memory to avoid reallocations.
+   Alternatively you can set the fourth template argument (bool preallocate) to true during declaration */ cache.reserve();

 cache.put("one", "one");
 cache.put("two", "two");

 const std::string& from_cache = cache.get("two").value();
 ```

 How to run tests: